-In traditional banks, it is generally as of the age of 12 and onwards that counsellors start suggesting that parents create a specific withdrawal card and account for their child.
-These are special accounts that only allow you to use the money that is available balance on the account.
+In traditional banks, it is generally as of the age of 12 and onwards that counselors start suggesting that parents create a specific withdrawal card and account for their child.
+These are special accounts that only allow you to use the money that is available on the account.

-Online banks including Pixpay, Kard and Xaalys for example offer an option for parents to give their children a pre-paid card, which can be practical and even educational.
-The reason for this is because banks wish to develop budget and financial education for young people.
+Online banks including Pixpay, Kard, and Xaalys for example offer an option for parents to give their children a pre-paid card, which can be practical and even educational.
+The reason for this is that banks wish to develop a budget and financial education for young people.
 Indeed, banks have even developed functionalities that teach you how to manage a budget via online quizzes and games, as well as virtual piggy banks to save and jackpot funds to prepare for a birthday, for example.

 - Online banking